 The poet Robert Frost was one of the most important figures in the history of English literature.
-He was the poet who got fame in the 20th century when there was no chance of it as America was going through some major changes.
-He was the poet who was read, discussed and criticized at a wider level.
-His readings were not bound to his own people but to every person living in far away countries.
-Critics applauded Robert Lee Frost Frost poetry due to its salient features as well as characteristics.
-One of the most famous was his description of rural images.
-Both classic as well as modern groups of poets admired his poetry and regarded his poems as the best simple and realistic poems ever written in the history of English literature just because of its use of colloquial style.
+He was a poet who become famous in the 20th century when there was no chance of it as America was going through some major changes.
+He was the poet who was read, discussed and criticised at a wider level.
+His readings were not bound to his own people but to every person living in faraway countries.
+Critics applauded Robert Lee Frost poetry due to its salient features as well as characteristics.
+One of the most famous among them was his description of rural images.
+Both classic as well as modern groups of poets admired his poetry and regarded his poems as the best simple and realistic poems ever written in the history of English literature just because of the use of colloquial style.

-Here are some characteristics and salient features of Robert Frost poetry:
+Here are some characteristics and salient features of Robert Frost’s poetry:

 He never exaggerates things.
 His poetry is always realistic in nature.
 If he ever illustrates any problem in any of his poems then it is the problem of every common man.
-He motivates through his poetry then he targets the common person.
-It seems that his targeted audience was persons who can barely read.
+He motivates and targets the common people through his poetry.
+It seems that his targeted audience was somebody who can barely read.
 In short, he does poetry for laymen.
 He remains realistic; therefore, there is no chance of ambiguity in the poetry of Robert Frost.
-Thus, reality and portrayal of realistic rural images is one of the major characteristics or salient features of Robert Frost poetry.
+Thus, reality and the portrayal of realistic rural images are major characteristics or salient features of Robert Frost poetry.
 Once he said:

 “I am not a regionalist, I am a realist.
 I write about realms of democracy and realms of the spirit.“Robert Frost

-Critics always first judge clarity in poetry of a poet.
-Poetry has no limits and choice of words always depends on the poet; however, simple language is what helps the readers to understand the poem completely and also helps them to understand the motive of the poet.
-Some poets use far fetched metaphors and similes which increase ambiguity but Robert Frost denies all that and uses language which even a layman can understand.
+Critics always first judge the clarity in the poetry of a poet.
+Poetry has no limits and the choice of words always depends on the poet; however, simple language is what helps the readers to understand the poem completely and also helps them to understand the motive of the poet.
+Some poets use far-fetched metaphors and similes which increase ambiguity but Robert Frost denies all that and uses language that even a layman can understand.
 He does not only portray rural life but writes poetry for the people who can read it without any obstruction.

 Besides, there is clarity in the poetry of Robert Frost.
 No doubt he uses metaphors but it makes his poetry engaging.
 He uses comprehensible symbols.
-Hence, simplicity and clarity are one of the two major characteristics or salient features of Robert Frost poetry.
+Hence, simplicity and clarity are the two significant characteristics or salient features of Robert Frost poetry.

 Apart from triviality, another major allegation against Robert Frost is that his poetry has no depth.
 He remains on the surface and apparent meanings are more important in his poems instead of symbolic meanings.
 We can never defend him in this regard and we don’t need to.
 In fact, he does not feel that he should go deep while writing poetry.
-He is a poet who likes simplicity and every poet has his own taste.
+He is a poet who likes simplicity and every poet has his own style and taste.
 In this way, he becomes unique.
 Robert Frost’s simplicity makes his poetry distinctive from other poets of his era.
-Perhaps, he does not like going in depth of everything.
-He likes writing in this style and he is the best at writing simple and clear poems without any artificial makeup.
-Hence we should add “lack of artificiality” in the list of characteristics or salient features of Robert Frost poetry.
+Perhaps, he does not like to write in-depth about everything.
+He likes writing in this style and is the best at writing simple and clear poems without artificial makeup.
+Hence we should add “lack of artificiality” to the list of characteristics or salient features of Robert Frost poetry.

 Robert Frost is of the view that everyone should accept his circumstances.
-Unlike Thomas Hardy, he does not portray pessimism in his poetry nor does he present too much optimism.
+Unlike Thomas Hardy, he does not portray pessimism nor does he present too much optimism.
 His rules are very simple.
-He believes that life is the mixture of good and bad.
-He feels that not everything is good nor does he ignore harsh realities of life.
-His poetry is based on a mixture philosophy of good and bad in life.
-He is practical and is of the opinion that problems can be solved with effort and escapism is not the option.
-Hence, presentation of balanced philosophy and unbiased opinions are additional characteristics of Robert Frost poetry.
+He believes that life is a mixture of good and bad.
+He feels that not everything is good nor does he ignore the harsh realities of life.
+His poetry is based on a mixture of the philosophy of good and bad in life.
+He is practical and is of the opinion that problems can be solved with effort and escapism is not an option.
+Hence, the presentation of balanced philosophy and unbiased opinions are additional characteristics of Robert Frost poetry.

 Hence, it is also another one of the most important characteristics or salient features of Robert Frost poetry that he presents balanced philosophy.
 He likes to stay in reality even after a strong belief that the world is not perfect.